 How to apply

-Use this form to find out if you’re eligible to enter into a buyout agreement and to confirm the rate of the additional contributions you would pay by completing our ERRBO Form.
+You can find out if you are eligible to enter into a buyout agreement and confirm the rate of additional contributions you would pay by completing our ERRBO Form.

 If you want to go ahead with the agreement, you’ll need to sign and return the form.
 Once your election has been confirmed, your employer will be instructed to deduct the additional contributions from the effective date.